Eclipse91/Local-FTP-Server/README.md

 # Local FTP Server

-This Python script creates a simple FTP server using the `pyftpdlib` library.
-The server is configured to run locally, and you can customize the host, port, user credentials, and root directory as needed.
+This Python script utilizes the pyftpdlib library to set up a basic FTP server.
+It's designed to run locally and offers flexibility for configuring parameters such as the host, port, user credentials, and root directory according to your requirements.

 ## Requirements
 - Python 3.x